jonlpersson/ed-latimore/site/_category_pages/living-in-the-hood.md

       Read How to forgive your parents

-      ## Living in the hood will give you hard earned life wisdom
+      ## Living in the hood will give you hard-earned life wisdom

       ### Is karma real?
 3 life lessons from a troll